tytydraco/yessleep/out/The_Doll_House.md

 "After you took the photo, I saw this behind me.
 Look!"

 The room was unlike any of the others we had seen.
-It was taller than any cathedral I had ever been inside, so dark that our flashlights shied away from the top as they gleaned the entrenched floor.
+It was taller than any cathedral I had ever been inside, so dark that our flashlights shied away from the top as they illuminated the entrenched floor.
 There on the ground was a miniature city.

 "It's a scaled version of the area," Yamamoto exclaimed.
-"Look, I can see my house," he pointed to a nearby corner."
+"Look!
+I can see my house," he pointed to a nearby corner."

 "Yamamoto," I told him.
 "You don't understand.
 I saw a doll blink."